-How to Access the Local Users and Groups
+How to View All Users Accounts and User Groups

 There you will find two folders: one named Users and one named Groups.

-In the Users folder you will see all the user accounts defined on your computer, including accounts which are disabled and not active or accounts used only by Windows to provide services such as Homegroup network sharing.
+In the Users folder you see all the user accounts that exist on your computer, including accounts which are disabled and not active or accounts used only by Windows to provide services like Homegroup network sharing.

-In the Groups folder you see all the user groups defined on your computer.
-The list is long and includes groups created by Windows, by third party software such as drivers for different hardware components (your video card for example) or applications that install special services which need their own users and groups created in order for them to function correctly.
+In the Groups folder you see all the user groups that exist on your computer.
+The list is long and includes groups created both by Windows and third parties such as drivers or virtualization software, which need hidden users and groups in order to function correctly.

-Double clicking on a user account or group, will open a properties window which displays more information about it and different customization options.
+Double clicking or double tapping on a user account or group, will open a properties window which displays more information about it and different customization options.

 The User Accounts Found on Any Windows Computer